-- Currency Union (or monetary union) – For the most part, such an agreement is reached between two (or more) countries as a logical progression of trade relations, but it is not a necessity.
-With such an agreement, member states adopt the same currency to ease trade further, and sometimes even adopt a common monetary policy and authority; for example, the Eurozone.
+- A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ...
+Union (or monetary union) – For the most part, such an agreement is reached between two (or more) countries as a logical progression of trade relations, but it is not a necessity.
+With such an agreement, member states adopt the same currency to ease trade further, and sometimes even adopt a common The tool by which central banks control the flow and availability of money through interest rates, r... and authority; for example, the Eurozone.

 - Customs and monetary union – A relatively straightforward combination of monetary and customs unions, with all the implications those two bring to the table.
 This is considered to be one of the most advanced forms of trade cooperation between countries and abolishes nearly all restrictions and separations between member states.
 CEMAC, UEMOA are two such examples.

 - Economic and Monetary union – The “holy trinity” of trade blocs, this union contains a common market, customs union and monetary union in a single pact along with all existing benefits that lesser forms come with.
 Examples include EMU, OECS.

 So now that you are aware of the various types of blocs that exist, there is really only one more important question to ask which is the following one: